 How To Analyse Your Headshot – Part 4

 It’s much better to use a plain simple backdrop that adds to the feeling of the headshot rather than a backdrop that dominates your headshot.
 This doesn’t mean that all headshots should be taken in a studio against a seamless backdrop, far from it.
 Simply using our eyes and our imagination we can repurpose surfaces to use as a backdrop.
-For instance we could easily use a white or plain coloured office wall.
+For instance, we could easily use a white or plain coloured office wall.
 Another technique photographers use is to make the background blurred and out of focus.
-You see this a lot in sports photos.
+You see this a lot in sports photography.
 It allows the subject to be separated from the background.

 Several times over the last few blog posts I’ve mentioned the importance of being in control of your message.
 Take a quick look at the video frame below.
 We know the guy in the blue checked shirt is the focus of the of the frame.
 But we can’t help our eyes being drawn to the man in the top left corner.
 It’s natural to do this, we have inquisitive minds.

 Follow the advice in the last 4 posts about how to analyse your headshot and you’ll have a much better understanding of the power of your headshot and the message it can send.